New Build Solicitors

 Our new build conveyancing solicitors have a wealth of experience in helping individuals buy new build properties.

-How does conveyancing differ when buying a new build home?
+How does new build conveyancing differ when buying a home?

 The other big difference is timing.
 Since new build properties are often still in development, there will be a longer waiting time as the home needs to be built before you can take ownership.
-However, many developers allow only 28 days to exchange contracts after you have reserved a property, so the time “in legals” may actually be shorter and more intense.
+However, many developers allow only 28 days to exchange contracts after you have reserved a property, so the time “in legals” may be shorter and more intense.

 What is the new build conveyancing process?